Google Shopping: Naming

 Google Shopping was originally known as Froogle, a pun on the term "frugal."
 On April 18, 2007, the product was renamed Google Product Search; the original name was dropped due to concerns surrounding internationalization, people not understanding the pun or understanding what the service was actually about, and concerns related to the company's trademark infringement lawsuit against competing website Froogles.
 On May 31, 2012, the product was renamed to Google Shopping.
 The URL "froogle.com" remains as a redirect to Google Shopping's website.

 Antitrust fine

 On June 27, 2017, the European Commissioner for Competition, Margrethe Vestager, fined Google €2.4 billion for breaching EU antitrust rules.
 Google was found to have abused its market dominance as a search engine by giving illegal advantages to another Google product, its own comparison shopping service.

 According to the European Commission, Google started giving its own Froogle significantly better treatment than rivals as early as 2008.
 It first began in Germany and the United Kingdom, followed by France, Italy, the Netherlands, Spain, then the Czech Republic and finally Austria, Belgium, Denmark, Norway, Poland and Sweden.
 A total of up to 418 million citizens of the European Economic Area are claimed to have been deprived of the full benefits of competition, genuine choice and innovation.

-In 2021, the General Court upheld the fine and an appeal was pending As of 2023.
+In 2021, the General Court upheld the fine and the ruling was upheld in 2024, closing the case.